TallKite/linnstrument-firmware/README.md

 /**************************************** MICROLINN ****************************************/

-WARNING: unfinished, many features don't work yet.
-In particular, the microtonal features require a helper app, microLinn.jsfx.
+Unfinished, still a few more features to add, plus a few features don't quite work right yet.

 -------- INSTALLATION --------